Curtis Arnold Editor-in-chief

 Who Should Get This Card

-This card is best for consumers with excellent credit who have a balance to transfer which they can pay off in 15 months or less.
+This card is best for consumers with good to excellent credit who have a balance to transfer which they can pay off in 15 months or less.
 Use our balance-transfer calculator to determine potential savings of switching to Chase Slate®.

 Have this card?
 Help other consumers by adding a review below.